Bivectorfoil/gogosearch/README.md

 $ flask run # default run at localhost:5000, production model
 ```

-Now open the browser address bar and enter `localhost:5000`, if things go well, we will see the homepage, otherwise go back and check the steps clearly. good luck!
+Now open the browser address bar and enter `localhost:5000`, if things go well, we will see the homepage, otherwise go back and check the steps clearly.
+Good luck!

 ## Deployment